lrmcfarland/Angles/python/README.md

 #### Exceptions

+Unlike the current manual version, [Boost translates all C++ exceptions](http://www.boost.org/doc/libs/1_37_0/libs/python/doc/v2/exception_translator.html).

-Boost automagiclly wraps the C++ exceptions and does not "blow the stack".
-(As see below, it does note Declination and Latitude have the same template.
+(As seen below, it also notes Declination and Latitude have the same template.
 The manual version does not do this.)